tommorris/bees/README.md

 The reference implementation of bees is in Python and a secondary implementation is available in Java (JBees).
 Other programming languages will be added whenever I can be bothered.
 This code is for entertainment purposes only.

-Other implementations have been aded thanks to the following contributors:
+Other implementations have been added thanks to the following contributors:

 * Ruby (@timcolishaw)
 * Swift (@timd)